Athul-Saji/TinkerHub/README.md

 # TinkerHub Project

-Hey guys this repo consist of a calculator made with JAVA GUI.
-The calculator has the option to change themes and change mode to scientific.
+Hey guys this repo consist of projects made with JAVA.